Stanford is one of the world’s leading teaching and research universities.

 However, entrepreneurism at Stanford extends far beyond founding companies; Stanford’s entrepreneurial spirit is homegrown, organic, and pervasive.
 Students, faculty, and alumni generate transformative ideas and set them in motion.

 One such idea incubator is the Haas Center for Public Service, which connects academic study with public service to strengthen communities and develop effective public leaders.
 Recognized as a national model for public service education, the Center encourages Stanford students to impact their community through service, scholarship, and community partnerships.
-Nearly one-third of undergraduates participate in one or more Haas Center programs each year, from working with organic farmers through the on-campus Stanford Community Farm to helping children develop language and literacy skills in East Palo Alto’s public schools.
+More than a third of undergraduates participate in one or more Haas Center programs each year, from working with organic farmers through the on-campus Stanford Community Farm to helping children develop language and literacy skills in East Palo Alto’s public schools.

 Another is the experience in learning known as “CS+X”—a joint major integrating computer science with the humanities launched in fall 2014.
 Its goal is to give Stanford students the chance to become both a new type of engineer and a new type of humanist.